ura14h/PlayOPC/README.md

 * If the device cannot connect the camera via Wi-Fi automatically, it is necessary to connect the camera by manual operation.
 * The operation of the camera is not stable and may not work at the place where Wi-Fi is crowded.

+## Other Information

+* The OLYMPUS AIR A01 was discontinued by the manufacturer on 2018-03-31 and is currently only available on the used market.
+* If you are interested in handling the OLYMPUS AIR A01, please check the published instruction manual. ([http://sapp.olympus-imaging.com/manual/man_a01_us_enu.pdf](http://sapp.olympus-imaging.com/manual/man_a01_us_enu.pdf))
+* If you are interested in the details of camera functions and setting values, please check the published SDK document. ([https://dl-support.olympus-imaging.com/opc/en/](https://dl-support.olympus-imaging.com/opc/en/))
+* This application is Open Source.
+If you want to know what the application does inside, you are able to find almost source codes in GitHub. ([https://github.com/ura14h/PlayOPC](https://github.com/ura14h/PlayOPC))

 ## Runs Immediately

 You may find the binary version of application in [iTunes App Store](https://itunes.apple.com/app/play-opc/id999316498).
 Please download it if you want to see immediately this application works.